HoGentTIN/infra-labs/assignment/2-cfgmgmt.md

 In the next part, you will use the Ansible role `bertvv.bind` to configure a **new** server `srv001` as a DNS server.
 The role's primarily purpose is to set up an authoritative-only name server that only replies to queries within its own domain.
 However, it is possible to configure it as a caching name server that either forwards requests to another DNS server, or replies to queries that have been cached.

 Don't forget basic security settings, specifically the firewall!
+Use the `rh-base` role to configure the firewall so that the DNS server is accessible from the outside world.

-### Creating the new server
+### 2.5.1.
+Adding a new VM

 Before you can start configuring `srv001` as a DNS server, you first need to create it.
-Have a look at the `vagrant-hosts.yml` file in the `vmlab` folder.
-You'll see the configuration for `srv010`, which you've used up until now.
-Note there is an example of a more elaborate host definition.
-It shows how to limit the number of CPUs, the amount of RAM, etc.

-Edit the `vagrant-hosts.yml` file and add a definition for `srv001`.
-Use the same Vagrant box as `srv010`, and make sure to use the correct IP address.
+Add an entry to `vmlab/vagrant-hosts.yml` for `srv001`.
+Use the same Vagrant base box as `srv010`, and assign the correct IP address.

-Next, make some changes to the `site.yml` file:

-- make sure `srv010` only has the following roles:
-    - `bertvv.rh-base`
-    - `bertvv.mariadb`
-    - `bertvv.httpd`
-    - `bertvv.wordpress`
-- add a new section for `srv001` and assign these roles:
+Next, add a new section for `srv001` to the `site.yml` file and assign the roles `bertvv.rh-base` and `bertvv.bind`.
+Don't forget to install this new role on the control node and add it to `requirements.yml`!
-    - `bertvv.rh-base`
-    - `bertvv.bind`

-Both servers share the `bertvv.rh-base` role.
-How can you write this better?

-You probably put every role variable inside `group_vars/all.yml`.
-It works, but it's better to split variables based on host or group name.
-Split your `group_vars/all.yml` into separate files for each host.
-Note that every server shares the `bertvv.rh-base` role and thus shares the same role variables.
-Do not duplicate them in the new host variable files.
+Create a file `ansible/host_vars/srv001.yml` for defining role variables specific for this host.

-### Caching name server
+### 2.5.2.
+Caching name server

 Let's now start configuring the new server as a caching nameserver without any authoritative zones.
-Define the necessary role variables to:
+Define the necessary role variables (peruse the role documentation!) to:

 - allow any host to send a query to this DNS server
 - allow recursion